chenxingqiang/jax-sklearn/doc/modules/multiclass.rst

 ---------------------

-Multilabel classification support can be added to any classifier with :class:`~sklearn.multioutput.MultiOutputClassifier`.
+Multilabel classification support can be added to any classifier with :class:`~xlearn.multioutput.MultiOutputClassifier`.
 This strategy consists of fitting one classifier per target.
 This allows multiple target variable classifications.
 The purpose of this class is to extend estimators to be able to estimate a series of target functions (f1,f2,f3...,fn)